 26% of the world population do not have basic sanitation facilities (toilets or latrines)

 432,000 diarrheal deaths annually are caused by inadequate sanitation

 10% of the world’s population is thought to consume food irrigated by wastewater

-Having an international day means having a space in the media agenda for raising awareness of the challenge, in order to generate a solution plan.
+Having an international day means having a space in the media agenda for raising awareness of the challenge to generate a plan for a solution.

 In this context, technology can be the best ally.
 Nowadays, gallons and gallons of treated water are lost due to inefficient water management.
 But using artificial intelligence to gather information and produce predictive analytics to make better decisions can be one of the best solutions possible.

 So, if we are to guarantee quality water access to every human being, it’s time to translate celebration into action.

 ”Given the scale of the challenge ahead of us, we need every day to be a World Water Day.Tom FreybergFounder & Director of Atlantean Media